- President Barack Obama turns 58 on Aug. 4.

 - Date of birth: Aug.
 4, 1961

-- Career highlights: former president, Nobel Peace Prize
+- Career highlights: Former president, Nobel Peace Prize

-Barack Obama Net Worth: $40M
+Barack Obama’s Net Worth: $40 Million

 A Timeline of Barack Obama’s Wealth

-- 2004: He earned a salary of $80,287 from the Illinois State Senate and $32,144 from the University of Chicago Law School where he taught.
-The former president also had investments in three different assets including the Vanguard Wellington Fund, evaluated between $100,000 and $200,000.
+- 2004: He earned a salary of $80,287 from the Illinois Senate and $32,144 from the University of Chicago Law School, where he lectured.
+Obama also had investments in three different assets — including the Vanguard Wellington Fund — evaluated between $100,000 and $200,000.

-- 2006: Obama reported book royalties for “Dreams From My Father” of just under $150,000, plus $425,000 for royalties for “The Audacity of Hope.”
+- 2006: Obama reported book royalties for “Dreams From My Father” of a little less than $150,000, plus $425,000 from royalties for “The Audacity of Hope.”

-- 2007: Obama earned almost $3.3 million off book royalties from Random House and almost $816,000 from Dystel & Goderich for “Dreams From My Father.”
-He acquired U.S. Treasury notes valued between $500,000 and $1 million.
-For his daughters, he invested in two 529 college savings plans valued at between $50,000 and $100,000 each to start.
+- 2007: Obama earned almost $3.3 million from Random House book royalties and almost $816,000 from Dystel & Goderich for “Dreams From My Father.”
+He acquired U.S. Treasury notes valued between $500,000 and $1 million, and he invested in two 529 college savings plans — valued at between $50,000 and $100,000 each to start — for his daughters.

-- 2008: When Obama was elected president, he owned somewhere between $1.1 million and $5.1 million in U.S. Treasury Bills.
+- 2008: When Obama was elected president, he owned somewhere between $1.1 million and $5.1 million in U.S. Treasury bills.

 - 2009-2015: Obama earned $400,000 a year as president and continued to earn book royalties, as well as interest on his investments.